Boston College Lynch School of Education and Human Development: Programs of study

 The Lynch School offers Bachelor of Arts (B.A.) degrees in Elementary Education, Secondary Education, and Applied Psychology and Human Development; 17 Master's (M.Ed, M.A., M.S.) degree specialties along with several dual degree programs; and a Doctor of Education (Ed.D.) in Educational Leadership along with five Doctor of Philosophy (Ph.D.) programs in Curriculum and Instruction, Higher Education, Applied Developmental and Educational Psychology, Counseling Psychology and Measurement, Evaluation, Statistics, and Assessment.
 The school's M.A. in Mental Health Counseling is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).
 The school has over 60 full-time faculty members, more than 35 part-time faculty members and another 60 researchers, approximately 580 undergraduate students and 815 graduate students, and about 20 academic programs in education, human development, and psychology.

-Research

-There are several research groups operating within the Lynch School, and students often participate in collaborative projects.
-Major research projects are conducted under the auspices of the six major centers and institutes.
-Practicum sites are located in schools, clinics, and hospitals throughout greater Boston, especially in the Boston public schools.
-The Boston College Campus School, which serves about 50 multiply disabled children, can be used as a research and practicum site for students in teacher education programs.
-There are nine international practice teaching sites in American schools abroad.

-The Journal of Teacher Education, Teaching Exceptional Children, the Journal for Educational Change, and the Journal of Technology, Learning, and Assessment are housed at the Lynch School.
-The Center for International Higher Education serves as a center of dialogue and communication among academic institutions in the industrialized nations and in the developing countries of the Third World and is home to the Journal of Higher Education in Africa, Educational Policy, and International Higher Education.
-The Center for Child, Family, and Community Partnerships engages in outreach scholarship in areas affecting the life chances of youth and their families.
-The Institute for the Study and Promotion of Race and Culture works to promote understanding of race and culture through psychological study and related psychoeducational interventions.
-The Center for Human Rights and International Justice offers a certificate in human rights/justice.